RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 {% endhighlight %}
 </details>

 FRR config highlights:
-  - **route-map EXPORTLO**: will discover lo addresses and advertise them to the switches.
+  - `route-map EXPORTLO`: will discover lo addresses and advertise them to the switches.
 You can add/remove lo addresses at the runtime and they will be discovered and advertised.
-  - **multipath-relax**: Enables ECMP
+  - `multipath-relax`: Enables ECMP.

 ### Final result on server side
 Example server routing table (four interfaces connected):